 "You suffer from lack of good advisers.
 Feign you are sick, and don't cease doing this for a day or two days or even three days.
 In such a way you will have rest from toil and moil."

 When the bull heard these words he thanked the donkey.

 Now the merchant understood all that passed between them.

 "Master, the bull is ailing; he refused his fodder last night; nay more, he has not tasted a scrap of it this morning."

 "Thanks to your advice I have rested all this day and I have eaten my meat in peace and quiet."

-But the donkey repented his good counsel, and said to himself,
+But the donkey said to himself,

-Now I must put a trick on him and return him to his place, or else I die."
+"This comes of my folly in giving good counsel.
+Now I must put a trick on the bull and return him to his place, or else I die."